Ravish Malhotra

-Ravish Malhotra (born 25 December 1943 in Lahore, British India) is a retired Air Commodore of the Indian Air Force.
+Ravish Malhotra (born 25 December 1943 in Lahore, British India) is a retired air commodore of the Indian Air Force.
 He was an Air Force test pilot stationed at the test centre in Bangalore.
 He was also the Air Officer Commanding of Hindon Air Force Station near Delhi.

 In 1982, he was chosen to train for spaceflight in the Soviet Union's Intercosmos program.
-Malhotra served as backup for Rakesh Sharma on the Soyuz T-11 mission which launched the first Indian into space, but never went to space himself.
+Malhotra served as backup for Rakesh Sharma on the Soyuz T-11 mission to Salyut 7 space station which launched the first Indian into space, but never went to space himself.
 Malhotra was awarded the Soviet Order of Friendship of Peoples in 1984 and the Kirti Chakra in 1985.

 Early life

 Malhotra was born on 25 December 1943 in Lahore, in the Punjab Province of British India into a Punjabi Hindu family with three other siblings.
 His mother was Raj Malhotra and his father was SC Malhotra.
 His family moved from Lahore to Delhi after India's independence from Britain and the subsequent partition in 1947.
-The family first stayed at Malhotra's father's brother's house in Delhi before settling in Calcutta.
+The family settled in Calcutta.
 Malhotra studied at St Thomas School in Calcutta.

+Career

+Early career

 After graduation, he was admitted to the National Defence Academy (NDA).
 Speaking of his career choices, he would later say that he had wanted to join the Indian Navy but was instead drafted into the Indian Air Force (IAF).
-During the selections, he was told that his eyesight was not good enough for the navy and was selected for the Air Force, where there was a shortage of cadets at the time.
+During the selections, he was told that his eyesight was not good enough for the Navy, while the Air Force had a shortage of cadets at the time.

-Career

-Early career

-After graduating from the NDA, Malhotra was commissioned as an officer in 1963 to the Vampire Squadron of the Indian Air Force flying the De Havilland Vampire.
-During this period he was posted to the IAF base in Barrackpore near Calcutta.
-He progressively graduated to flying other aircraft including the F-111 Bomber, Dassault Mystère, HAL HF-24 Marut, and later the Soviet Sukhoi Su-22.
+After graduating from the NDA, Malhotra was commissioned as an officer in 1963 and assigned to the Vampire Squadron of the Indian Air Force, flying the De Havilland Vampire.
+During this period, he was posted to the IAF base in Barrackpore near Calcutta.
+He progressively graduated to flying other aircraft including the Dassault Mystère, HAL HF-24 Marut, and the Soviet Sukhoi Su-22.

-Malhotra was part of the IAF fighter squadron that was tasked with air raids over Pakistan in 1971, after that country had launched strikes on India prior to the Bangladesh (East Pakistan) liberation war.
-He flew the Sukhoi Su-22 making over 17 sorties into Pakistan air space, where some of his colleagues were captured and taken prisoners of war.
-In one attack in the Chamb-Jaurian sector in the then Western Pakistan, his plane was at the receiving end of heavy anti-aircraft gunfire, but he nevertheless returned to the air-base in India.
+Malhotra was part of the IAF fighter squadron that was tasked with air raids over Pakistan in 1971, after that country had launched strikes on India prior to the Bangladesh Liberation War.
+He flew the Sukhoi Su-22 in over 17 sorties into Pakistani air space.
+In one attack in the Chamb-Jaurian sector in what was then Western Pakistan, his plane was at the receiving end of heavy anti-aircraft gunfire, but he nevertheless returned to his air base in India.
 The war ended with the successful liberation of Bangladesh.